Bonded by Love for Product

 During the week, we like to spend time not working, too!
 We host movie nights and plan activities (like owl painting!) because we enjoy spending time together (and we love our mascot, Owlbert).
 Last but not least, we also go on quarterly offsites to make sure we mix play and work together as a team.
 In the past, we’ve gone to Hawaii, Austin, Chicago, Boston, Disneyland, and Lake Tahoe.
 We have a tradition of getting custom prints for each location we go to and having everyone who was there sign them.

 High Quality Code Base

 All new code has to have tests.

 Increasing code quality is a high priority for us.
 We are given the capacity to do things right, even if it takes longer.
 Everything is a trade-off: if we can spend a week fixing technical debt now to save us time in the future, then we’ll do it.
-We’re striving to increase test coverage across our codebase and we’ve increased coverage from 36% in November 2018 to 51% in March 2019.
+We’re striving to increase test coverage across our whole codebase.

 By using feature flags inside of the product, we can ensure that new customers use the latest and greatest features, while leaving older customers on stable grounds without changing things.
 Our Customer Success team actively works to migrate customers to the latest version of features so they can be deprecated and removed from the code.
-Examples: hub1 -> hub2 migration; new API explorer and auto generation of SSL certificates.
+Examples: client website migrations, new API explorer, and new markdown parser.